nla-group/ABBA/readme.md

 # ABBA
-This repository contains ABBA: A symbolic time series representation building Brownian bridges.
-The ABBA symbolic representation consists of two key parts: compression via a piecewise adaptive linear approximation and digitization via clustering on the increment and lengthe of each piece/segment.
+This repository provides ABBA, an algorithm for the adaptive symbolic aggregation of time series.
+The ABBA symbolic representation consists of two key parts: compression via an adaptive piecewise linear approximation and digitization via mean-based clustering on the increments and lengths of each piece.
 The algorithm uses a scaling parameter scl to control the weighting of the increments and lengths during the clustering.

-If scl = 0 or scl = np.inf, then a one dimensional clustering algorithm can be used.
-We use a modified C++ implementation of CKmeans from Ckmeans.1d.dp R package, see Prerequisites.
-If the C++ implementation is not available or a different scaling parameter value is used then ABBA uses Kmeans from the python package Scikit-learn.
+If scl = 0 or scl = np.inf, then a one-dimensional clustering algorithm can be used.
+We use a modified C++ implementation of CKmeans from Ckmeans.1d.dp R package; see Prerequisites.
+If the C++ implementation is not available or a different scaling parameter is used, then ABBA uses the Kmeans algorithm from the Python package Scikit-learn.

-Consider a synthetic time series, applying ABBA's compression approximates the time series by a sequence of linear segments stitched together.
-Each segment can be represented by the change in x-direction (len) and change in y-direction (inc).
+As an example, we consider a synthetic time series and apply ABBA's compression method, which approximates the time series by a sequence of linear segments stitched together.
+Each segment can be represented by its change in the x-value (len) and change in y-direction (inc).

 ![Compression](./paper/basic_example/compression.png)

-Applying ABBAs digitization procedure clusters the tuples (len, inc) and pairs each cluster with a unique symbol.
+ABBA's digitization procedure clusters the tuples (len, inc) and pairs, assigning a unique symbol to each cluster.

 ![Digitization](./paper/basic_example/digitization0.png)

-The symbolic representation of the time series is now 'abbacab'.
+The symbolic representation of the time series is 'abbacab'.
 For further information on ABBA, see [1].

 ### Prerequisites